Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Beyond Constant Depth: the production constrained problem

-We only need to show that the negative cylinder dependency holds for the dynamic programming that solves each sub-problem, as the distributions are non-atomic and there is a unique deterministic optimal online policy, characterized both by the LP and the dynamic programming.
+\begin{proof}{Proof of Step 2.} We only need to show that the super-martingale property holds for the dynamic programming that solves each sub-problem, as the distributions are non-atomic and there is a unique deterministic optimal online policy, characterized both by the LP and the dynamic programming.
 Consider sub-problem $j$.
 We use induction to show by serving more customers in the past, the prices for new buyers increase.
 Let $s_t^j$ denote the total number of products of type $j$ that have been sold up to the arrival of buyer $t$.
 Note that the algorithm only needs $s_t^j$ to decide whether buyer $t$ should be served.

 Let $D_t(s_t^j)$ denote the maximum total expected welfare that an online policy can obtain from time $t$ to $n$, assuming that it starts from state $s_t^j$.
 Also let $C_t^j$ denote the set of production checkpoints of type $j$ that occur at or after time $t$.
 Using the Bellman equations we have